yatskivkath/Blockchain-2022/README.md

 # Blockchain2022

-<h3>This repository will present laboratory work from the course on the Basics of Blockchain and Cryptocurrencies, which I took as part of my university education at National University of "Kyiv-Mohyla Academy"<h3/>
+<p>This repository will present laboratory work from the course on the Basics of Blockchain and Cryptocurrencies, which I took as part of my university education at National University of "Kyiv-Mohyla Academy"<p/>

 List of labs:
 <ol>